kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 This KEP doesn't impose any restriction on the different volumes and `userNamespaceMode` combinations and leaves it to users to chose the correct combinations based on their specific needs.

-There are some cases that require special attention from the user.
-For instance, a process inside a pod will not be able to access files with mode `0700` and owned by a user different than the effective user of that process in a volume that doesn't support the semantics of `fsGroup` (doesn't support [`SetVolumeOwnership`](https://github.com/kubernetes/kubernetes/blob/00da04ba23d755d02a78d5021996489ace96aa4d/pkg/volume/volume_linux.go#L42)
+For instance, if a pod access a shared volume containing files and folders with permissions for `others`, it can run in `Pod` mode.
+On the other hand, a process inside a pod will not be able to access files with mode `0700` and owned by a user different than the effective user of that process in a volume that doesn't support the semantics of `fsGroup` (doesn't support [`SetVolumeOwnership`](https://github.com/kubernetes/kubernetes/blob/00da04ba23d755d02a78d5021996489ace96aa4d/pkg/volume/volume_linux.go#L42)